pwp-app/steam-emoji-downloader/Readme.md

 ## Tips

-If you want to build or deploy your own `Steam Emoji Extractor`, PLEASE MODIFY THE `CORS_HOST` CONSTANT IN `src/constants/urls.js`.
+If you want to build or deploy your own `Steam Emoji Downloader`, PLEASE MODIFY THE `CORS_HOST` CONSTANT IN `src/constants/urls.js`.

 Here's a eazy tool to build your own cors proxy by Cloudflare Worker: